-During the second quarter of 2013, LMDC and the City of New York worked on a \$710,000 subrecipient agreement that would enable LMDC to reimburse the city for its management of LMDC funded projects between January 1, 2007 and March 31, 2010.
+During the thirdquarter of 2013, LMDC and the City of New York worked on a \$710,000 subrecipient agreement that would enable LMDC to reimburse the city for its management of LMDC funded projects between January 1, 2007 and March 31, 2010.
+The invoice has been processed and was paid in the next quarter.